MoniMurray/piano-teacher/README.md

 # PIANO TEACHER

-This is the website of a Piano Teacher offering tuition in piano.
+This is the website of a fictional Piano Teacher offering tuition in piano in Co.
+Kildare, Ireland.

-A User will be able to see at a glance on the Home page, the Piano Teacher's credentials, that lessons can be provided either in-person, online, or a hybrid of both, and that Piano students of all ages and experience levels are welcome to take lessons.
+A User will be able to see at a glance, on the Home page, the Piano Teacher's credentials, that lessons can be provided either in-person or online, and that Piano students of all ages and experience levels are welcome to take lessons.

 ## Features

+Navigation, Form.

 ### Navigation Bar

-Featured on all three pages, the full responsive navigation bar includes links to the Home page, Lessons page and Get in Touch page, and is identical in each page to allow for easy navigation.
+Featured on all three pages, the fully responsive, hamburger-styled drop-down navigation bar includes links to the Home page, Lessons page and Get in Touch page, and is identical in each page to allow for intuitive navigation.
 This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.

+### The Footer

+The footer section includes links to the relevant social media sites for the fictional Piano Teacher.
+Each of the links will open to a new browser tab to allow easy navigation for the user.
+The footer is valuable to the user as it encourages them to keep connected to the fictional Piano Teacher via social media.
+The footer also includes an external link to the Royal Irish Academy of Music from where they can purchase Grade music and register for Grade exams.
+The footer section is common to the three pages of the website.

-### The Home page image
+## Home page

-The landing page, or Home Page, includes a photograph with text overlay to allow the user to see that this is a website promoting and offering the professional service of an experience Piano teacher.
+The landing page, or Home Page, includes a photograph with text overlay to allow the user to see that this is a website introducing and offering the professional service of an experienced Piano teacher.
-This section introduces the user to the Piano Teacher with an image of a piano keyboard.
+This section introduces the user to the Piano Teacher with background images selected to compliment the purpose of the site.

 ### Piano Teacher's Biography